This is a very complicated subject but this is a very clear explanation that works!

 Also check your earth connections.
 If they are bad or non existent join the cases with a wire.

-which can cause the cases to float at up to 100 or more volts, and not in sync with each other.
+This system is not ideal but better than nothing.
+A desktop computer is fitted with a switch mode power supply, which can cause the cases to float at up to 100 or more volts, and not in sync with each other.

 This can confuse the network cards such that they cannot read the pulses sent down the network cable.